ryanabrego/PI-Adapter-OPC-UA-Docs/V1/PI Adapter for OPC UA overview/PI Adapter for OPC UA principles of operation.md

 For the OPC UA adapter to start data collection, configure the following:

 - Data source: Provide the data source from which the adapter should collect data.
-- Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
+- Data selection: Select the OPC UA items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

 For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration) and [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration).

 ## Connection

 The OPC UA adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
-When a secured connection is enabled, the X.509-type client and server certificates are exchanged and verified and the connection between the OPC UA adapter and the configured OPC UA server is established.
+As part of the OPC UA server and client establishing a secured connection, each one sends its X.509-type certificate to the other for verification.
+Upon verification of the certificates, the server and client establishes a secured connection.

 For more information on secure connections, see [PI Adapter for OPC UA security configuration](xref:PIAdapterForOPCUASecurityConfiguration).